 Think “Christmas Dinners” and the following visual of a huge turkey as a centrepiece will probably come to mind.
+In fact, if you are planning your party, we’ve got the lowdown on where to buy the best turkeys in Singapore.
 But what happens when all the guests are the ones that are stuffed and you’re left with too much turkey?
 We’re here to help with five easy and healthy ideas of what to do with your unfinished turkey (amongst the millions of turkey leftover recipes that you can find on the interweb) so that you can reduce food wastage and happily gobble gobble your leftover turkey post-Christmas.

 This is the classic recipe when it comes to leftover turkey.
 However, sandwiches have the versatility of cai fan, and you can put literally anything you please in between two slices of bread and call it a sandwich.

 We are loving this turkey apple cheddar sandwich which takes just 10 minutes to prepare and has servings of fruits and vegetables. #Yesplease.
 Feel free to swap out the bread for a wrap if that suits your taste buds more.
 Here is the the recipe from Cait’s Plate.

 Get rid of all myths that say salads have to be tasteless and boring!
 This mouth-watering shaved turkey salad bowl is packed with good fat and proteins along with all the servings of green that you want.
 The special ingredient in this recipe?
 Blue cheese.
 Either way, having a home-made salad is way cheaper than buying one from the store and for this salad recipe to be skinnier, swap out the blue cheese for another type of cheese or hummus for that same creamy mouth-feel.
 Check out Meals with Maggie’s turkey salad recipe here.